Succeeding with Sales Enablement: Definition, Tools, and Strategies

 Even the greatest golfers in the world can improve their scores and rankings with the help of better clubs, superior training, and more intel surrounding the courses they play.
 This same concept applies with sales enablement, because even an extremely talented rep stands to benefit from the right support and structure.

-Given that selling is now fraught with arguably more inherent barriers than ever before, it’s easy to see why sales enablement is being prioritized by organizations worldwide.
+Given that selling is now fraught with arguably more inherent barriers than ever before (have you answered a cold call or email this year?), it’s easy to see why sales enablement is being prioritized by organizations worldwide.